VEuPathDB/OAuth2Server/README.md

       success page; if omitted a default success page will be displayed; only relevant if allowAnonymousLogin is set to true (see Static Resources)

+* **tokenExpirationSecs (Number, optional)**: how long to wait before expiring authentication codes and access tokens (same value used for both).
+Must be an integer.
+If omitted, 300 (5 minutes) is used.

 * **allowAnonymousLogin (Boolean, optional, default: false)**: whether to allow user authentication without an approved client.
 If allowed, a user can log in using the loginFormPage, then at some later time, access that